cozy78/email-cleaner/README.md

 - **Storage Savings**: Average 200MB+ per cleanup session
 - **Unsubscribe Success Rate**: 85%+ for newsletters with valid links

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- Google Gmail API for powerful email access
-- Chart.js for beautiful data visualizations
-- Flask team for the excellent web framework

-⭐ **Star this repository if it helped you clean up your inbox!**

 ## 🔗 Live Demo

 🌐 **[Try the live demo](https://email-cleaner-demo.vercel.app)**

 > **Note**: The live demo runs in demonstration mode.
 For full functionality with your Gmail account, clone and run locally with your own Google API credentials.

----

-*Built with ❤️ for a cleaner inbox experience*